ionic-team/getting-started-iv-react/README.md

 6. Press the "Restore Session Data" button.
 7. Observe the application request a security prompt.

-Clearly the vault was locked!
-Our flag is wrong because it's set to `false` on startup, and the `onLock` event does not trigger on startup.
+Our flag is wrong because it's value is set to `false` on startup, and the `onLock` event does not trigger on startup.
 The `Vault` API provides a way to programmatically obtain the current lock status of the vault.

 Add the following line of code to `src/hooks/useVault.ts` immediately after the `onUnlock` event handler: